fabienbk/djinn/README.md

 Quick start
 -----------

-[Click here](http://fabienbk.github.io/djinn/jnlp/djinn.jnlp) to quickly run the appliation through java webstart (although you may not have the latest version).
+[Click here](http://fabienbk.github.io/djinn/jnlp/djinn.jnlp) to quickly run djinn through java webstart (you may not have all the latest features, though).

 Building and running
 --------------------